GLTEN/gltenhelp/docs/source/experimentOverview.rst

 Mandatory fields
 ================

-As a minimum you should complete the following:
+You should complete the following fields:

 Experiment Name
     This is the name by which the LTE is commonly known.